John Arthur Gibson: 1899

 Barbara Alice Mann examines the encounter with Jigonsaseh and Peacemaker's mission as part of a vegetarian-versus-carnivore approach to life and culture.

 In Gibson's 1899 version, the encounter with Jigonsaseh happens before meeting the cannibal; this episode where Jigonsaseh is the first to accept Peacemaker's revelation is the basis of why women get to appoint chiefs in traditional culture.
-Later, Jigonsaseh joins Peacemaker in crowning the first official chiefs of the Iroquois with antlers.
+Later, Jigonsaseh joins Peacemaker in crowning the first official chiefs of the Haudenosaunee with antlers.
 In this first of Gibson's versions, the cannibal is Hiawatha; in the later 1900 version that will change to match Newhouse; and in the 1912 version the cannibal is unnamed and Hiawatha is among the Mohawks demanding Peacemaker go through an ordeal to prove he is sent by the Creator.
 The appearance of a cannibal in the story is controversial and even rejected by some, but most accept it.
 In the 1899 version, Hiawatha – after setting aside his cannibal ways – rescues Peacemaker from the river ordeal.
 All three versions include Hiawatha losing his daughters; and Hiawatha's episode with the lake and wampum come later and at Peacemaker's instruction.
 Overall, Gibson's first version has fewer story elements than his other versions and fewer than Newhouse's.
 However, it is generally considered the finest extant version written prior to the 1912 version that was translated in 1992.